JaxonTerrace22/ecen-361-stm32-lab-04-freertos-JaxonTerrace22-public/Documentation/Assignment.md

 * Which light blinks on the multiboard (i.e., Dx)?

-  * LD2 blinks while LD1 stays on
+  * D1

 * Are the multiboard LED and main Nucleo LED in sync with one another (i.e., do they turn on and off at the same time with same logic)?
 Why or why not?

   * No because they have different delay timings.
+Only one LED toggles/stays on at a time.
 However, in the new code, the Nucleo board LED doesn't toggle at all, instead powering the D1 led on the shield

 Finally, locate the process in the code where the on-board light is toggled.
 Look for: